-Species are often defined as a group of individuals with similar characteristics, where they can interbreed to produce fertile offsprings.”
+“Species are often defined as a group of individuals with similar characteristics, where they can interbreed to produce fertile offsprings.”

-Four most important concepts on species are:
+Four most important concept of species are:

-Typological Species Concept:
+Typological Species Concept

-Aristotle and Plato stated about this concept in their philosophies.
+Aristotle and Plato stated this concept in their philosophies.
 In the year of 1954 and 1956, Cain regarded the Typological species concept as the morphospecies concept.
-As the members of the species or a taxon can be identified by their essential characteristics, a group of scientists refers to this as essentialist species concept.
+As the members of the species or a taxon can be identified by their essential characteristics, a group of scientists refer to this as essentialist species concept.

-Nominalistic Species Concept:
+Nominalistic Species Concept

 It believes that the species have been invented so that we may refer to great numbers of individuals collectively.
 In France during the 18th century, this concept was in demand and even now is used by some botanists.

-Biological Species Concept:
+Biological Species Concept

 K. Jordan first formulated this concept in 1905.
 Later in 1940, Mayr supported this concept.
 As per this concept, ”a species is a group of interbreeding natural population that is reproductively isolated from other such groups”.
 Mayr described that the members of a species show the following properties:

 - Reproductive community: For the purpose of reproduction the individuals of a species recognize each other as potential mates.